+UN number: PSN:

-UN no. 1263
+UN 1263 Paint

-PSN Paint

-Paint related
+UN 1263 Paint related

 material

 Class/Division (Subsidiary 3

 Hazard)

 Hazard label(s) Flammable liquid

-•

 It is necessary to confirm which PG the paint falls into.
 Most paints in New Zealand will be PGIII, however the shipper must confirm this prior to carriage by air.